jeaye/q3/README.md

 ```
 **NOTE:** Ensure that you have Freetype2 installed.
 **NOTE:** I don't have access to a Windows machine at the moment, so I'm not sure yet what will go into building
-this in something like Visual Studio.
+this under something like MinGW.
 If you're interested in looking into it, please feel free to send me a pull
 request!